Babylonian religion

-Babylonian religion is the religious practice of Babylonia.
-Babylonia's mythology was largely influenced by its Sumerian counterparts and was written on clay tablets inscribed with the cuneiform script derived from Sumerian cuneiform.
+Babylonia's religion and mythology were largely influenced by its Sumerian counterparts and were written on clay tablets inscribed with the cuneiform script derived from Sumerian cuneiform.
 The myths were usually either written in Sumerian or Akkadian.
 Some Babylonian texts were translations into Akkadian from Sumerian of earlier texts, but the names of some deities were changed.

 Mythology and cosmology

 Babylonian myths were greatly influenced by the Sumerian religion.
 Sometimes they were written on clay tablets inscribed with the cuneiform script derived from Sumerian cuneiform.
 The myths were usually either written in the Sumerian or Akkadian language.
 Some Babylonian texts were even translations into Akkadian from the Sumerian language of earlier texts, although the names of some deities were changed in Babylonian texts.

 Many Babylonian deities, myths, and religious writings are singular to that culture; for example, the uniquely Babylonian deity, Marduk, replaced Enlil as the head of the mythological pantheon.
 The Enûma Eliš, a creation myth epic was an original Babylonian work.
 In it, Apsu and Tiamat created "the elements of the world", but fought for various reasons, with Tiamat winning but being slaughtered along with her army by Marduk.
 Marduk became the first king within Tiamat's split body, which created the earth and sky, and founded Babylon.